 Hours Per Week

 The Umatilla Morrow Radio & Data District (also referred to as “the District” or “UMRDD”) is an Oregon Special District spanning across more than 5,000 square miles of scenic northeastern Oregon, serving approximately 90,000 citizens who reside within its shared boundaries of Umatilla and Morrow counties, and the Umatilla Indian Reservation.
-UMRDD manages a modern, trunked Project-25 digital public safety communications system to support over forty local, state, tribal, and federal law enforcement, fire, and EMS agencies and departments that operate within the District’s footprint, as well as several hospitals, school districts, a rural power cooperative, and Union Pacific Railroad law enforcement.
+UMRDD manages a modern, trunked Project-25 digital public safety communications system to support over forty local, state, tribal, and federal law enforcement, fire, and EMS agencies and departments that operate within the District’s footprint, as well as several hospitals, school districts, and a rural power cooperative.

 Job Description Summary